fujitatomoya/presentation/ROS_2_Overview_Introduction/ROS_2_Overview_Introduction.md

 # [Components](https://docs.ros.org/en/rolling/Concepts/Intermediate/About-Composition.html)

-- Just like ROS1 Nodelet
+- Just like ROS 1 Nodelet
 - Multiple nodes in a single process
 - Can load and unload the composable node
 - Composable nodes as shared libraries